-Rehabilitation less than \$10,001 is considered a minor repair and Federal funds may be used to perform minor home repairs essential for ensuring accessibility modifications.
+Rehabilitation less than \$10,001 is considered a minor repair and federal funds may be used to perform strictly accessibility modifications.
 Assistance in the form of a one-time grant not to exceed \$10,000 shall exclude environmental and administrative soft costs necessary to engage the client and property.